SNodeC/snode.c/README.md

 ### Listen Methods

-As already mentioned above, for convenience each `SocketServer` class provides its own specific set of `listen()` methods.
+As already mentioned, for convenience each `SocketServer` class provides its own specific set of `listen()` methods.
 The implementation of this methods rely on some `listen()` methods common to all `SocketServer` classes.

 All `listen()` methods expect a *status callback* as argument which is called in case the socket has been created and switched into the listen state or an error has occurred.
 The signature of this callback is